Why You Should Read B. S. Johnson

 - A new 480-page volume called Well Done God!: Selected Prose and Drama of B. S. Johnson.
 Two of the foremost scholars of Johnson’s work, Philip Tew and Julia Jordan, have joined forces with Jonathan Coe, author of the prize-winning biography Like a Fiery Elephant, to edit this collection of rare and out-of-print material.
 The book contains a facsimile reprint of Johnson’s short prose collection Aren’t You Rather Young to be Writing Your Memoirs?, six stage and television plays (three of them previously unpublished) and more than one hundred pages of uncollected journalism.

-- In April 2013, the BFI are releasing a DVD of Johnson’s film work, You’re Human Like the Rest of Them (the script is included in Well Done God!).
+- In April 2013, the BFI is releasing a DVD of Johnson’s film work, You’re Human Like the Rest of Them (the script is included in Well Done God!).

 - Finally, an evening of readings, screenings and discussions to celebrate Johnson’s life and work will be held on February 15 at the British Library in London.
 Confirmed participants include David Quantick, Julia Jordan and Johnson’s longtime friends and collaborators Michael Bakewell and Philip Pacey.